 The institution accepts a large number of transfer students, approximately 1,200 in the fall and 400 in the spring.
 This represents approximately 60% of the incoming students per year.
 Stockton has policies and procedures in place regarding transfer credit.
 Stockton is known as one of the most transfer friendly institutions in New Jersey.
 Transfer Seminar courses are offered to meet the needs of transfer student.
 Transfer students are often advised of services offered through the Academic Tutoring Center and of other campus resources in these seminars.
 However, these seminars are not as extensive as the Freshmen Seminar courses and are not a requirement.
-The institution may wish to consider whether the transfer students.
+The institution may wish to consider whether the transfer seminar should be required or whether some other type of program should be in place for transfer students.